Gaming - design, development and esports

 Heartspace - in the heart of the University of West London's Ealing site.

-The entry requirements for each undergraduate design course vary, so please check the relevant course page for full details.
+The entry requirements for each undergraduate gaming course vary, so please check the relevant course page for full details.
 For example, on our Visual Effects (VFX), you may be required to submit a portfolio.

 • Why study design at the London School of Film, Media and Design?